carmine560/trading-assistant/README.md

 [HYPERSBI2 Actions]
 open_close_long_position = [
     # Open Long Position
-    # Show the Chart window.
+    # Show the 'Chart' window.
     ('show_window', '個別チャート\\s.*\\((\\d[\\dACDFGHJKLMNPRSTUWXY]\\d[\\dACDFGHJKLMNPRSTUWXY]5?)\\)'),
-    # Show the Summary window.
+    # Show the 'Summary' window.
     ('show_window', '個別銘柄\\s.*\\((\\d[\\dACDFGHJKLMNPRSTUWXY]\\d[\\dACDFGHJKLMNPRSTUWXY]5?)\\)'),
-    ('click', '208, 726'),           # Select the New Order tab.
+    ('click', '208, 726'),           # Select the 'New Order' tab.
-    ('click', '541, 797'),           # Focus on the Share Size text box.
+    ('click', '541, 797'),           # Focus on the 'Share Size' text box.
     ('press_hotkeys', 'ctrl, a'),    # Select an existing value.
-    # Get the symbol from the Summary window.
+    # Get the symbol from the 'Summary' window.
     ('get_symbol', '個別銘柄\\s.*\\((\\d[\\dACDFGHJKLMNPRSTUWXY]\\d[\\dACDFGHJKLMNPRSTUWXY]5?)\\)'),
-    # Recognize the cash balance on the Summary window.
+    # Recognize the cash balance on the 'Summary' window.
     ('get_cash_balance',),
-    # Check if the daily loss limit is reached.
-If it is, speak the alert text
+    # Check if the loss has reached the daily loss limit.
+If it has, speak the
-    # and exit.
+    # alert text and exit.
     ('check_daily_loss_limit', 'Daily loss limit hit.'),
     ('calculate_share_size', 'long'), # Calculate the share size.
     ('write_share_size',),           # Enter the calculated share size.
-    ('click', '477, 819'),           # Click the Market Order button.
+    ('click', '477, 819'),           # Click the 'Market Order' button.
-    ('press_key', 'tab, 3'),         # Focus on the Buy Order button.
+    ('press_key', 'tab, 3'),         # Focus on the 'Buy Order' button.
     ('speak_text', 'Long.'),         # Speak the readiness of a buy order.
     # Return the cursor to the previous position.
     ('back_to',),